airpair/git-powered-collaborative-blogging/post.md

 TODO screenshots and short explanation of the editor.

 Authors start posts in our live editor.
 Posts are written in markdown via the [ace web IDE](http://ace.c9.io/) by Cloud 9 and are refreshed in the browser as you type using the [marked library](https://github.com/chjj/marked").
 While in draft, posts only exist in our database and do not have any git history.
 Once submitted to the community a git repo is created and HEAD represents the most up to date working copy of a post.
 Updates at this point go through git, so the editor requires a commit message each time you save.
-The actual displayed post still comes from our databse.
+The actual displayed post still comes from our database.
 This enables us to let you "preview" before propagating changes to production.

 ### 3.2 How we store posts on GitHub